uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/array.rst

      construction.
 If no deleter object provided, an array calls the default deallocating function that corresponds to the internal memory allocation mechanism.

-5. If the managed pointer to the data block is replaced by the other pointer via ``reset()``, an array releases the ownership of the managed pointer and start managing lifetime of the data block represented by the other pointer.
+5. If a managed pointer to the data block is replaced by another pointer via ``reset()``, the array that managed the pointer releases the ownership of it and starts managing the lifetime of the data block represented by the other pointer.

 6. If an array changes its state from immutable to mutable via ``need_mutable_data()``, it releases